About

 • Mark Ryan

-Mark Ryan has served as a pastor in the United States and in his home country of Australia.
-He, together with his wife Terri, also spent numerous years working with L’Abri Fellowship in the U.S. and in Canada.
-More recently, Mark has served as Director of the Francis A. Schaeffer Institute at Covenant Theological Seminary and continues to serve Covenant as Adjunct Professor of Religion and Cultures.
+Together with his wife, Terri, Mark Ryan spent numerous years working with L’Abri Fellowship in the U.S. and Canada.
+More recently, he served as Director of the Francis A. Schaeffer Institute at Covenant Theological Seminary and continues to serve Covenant as Adjunct Professor of Religion and Culture.
+Currently, Mark serves with Sage Christianity in St. Louis, MO, with Calvin Theological Seminary and the Missional Training Center in Phoenix, AZ.
+Mark and Terri have been married for 29 years and are parents of two teens and one twenty-something.

 8:00 AM - 9:00 AM